6.1 Working Collaboratively

 Work Logs

 Work logs are common documents used in the workplace to keep track of what work is done, by whom, and how long it took.
-These can be very helpful for keeping a team on track and ensuring equitable workloads.
-To ensure accountability, have each team member sign off on the work log.
+Work logs should align with the overall task timeline created to help plan the work.
+The logs help to provide some transparency regarding the tasks being completed and keep a team on track while ensuring equitable workloads.
+To ensure accountability, have each team member sign off on the work log at different stages or at the end of the project.
+The tracking chart can be created using Google Docs or SharePoint software, which allows for real-time edits to the log.

-When planning a team project over a significant time span, teams often use Gantt Charts to help map out the work schedule in a clear and detailed way.
-Gantt charts are typically used in proposals to show the target audience that the proposers have a well-thought out and feasible plan for completing the project.
+When planning a team project over a significant time span, teams often use a Gantt chart to help map out the work schedule in a clear and detailed way.
+Gantt charts are also effective in specific types of documents, like proposals to show the target audience that the proposers have a well-thought out and feasible plan for completing the project.
 They can also be used in progress reports to update the reader on what tasks are complete, which are in progress, and which are yet to be completed.

 Gantt charts can take many forms, and you can use software to make complex and detailed charts (see the Wikipedia page on Gantt Charts, for examples).
-However, using a simple table for the Gantt charts you will create for course assignments will be sufficient.
+Collaboration software will automatically create a Gantt or other time tracking chart based on information about the timeline and tasks inputted into the application.
+In the absence of such software, you can use a simple table for the Gantt charts you create for course assignments.
 See the sample chart in Table 6.1.1 for an overview of some of the tasks that are included in projects that involve clients.
 Of course, the tasks will be different for every project you plan.

 Table 6.1.1 Sample Gantt chart outlining a project timeline (Last, 2019)